Driving around America in an RV is one of the most American things you can possibly do. But how much does it actually cost to travel America in an RV?

 The cost of full-time RVing and driving cross country will be different for everyone.
 It all depends on your spending habits and how much comfort you need to get by.
 Are you willing to boon dock your RV and cook a lot of meals, or do you need to eat out at all of the local restaurants when visiting a new town?
 There is no right answer, it just depends on your own preferences.

 For us, we didn’t have much money to spend.
 Our goal was to enjoy as much of our surroundings as possible for as little spent as possible.
-Sometimes this meant passing on experiences we would have loved to go on, but it was the tradeoff of covering so much ground in such a small amount of time.
+Sometimes this meant passing on experiences we would have loved to go on, but it was the tradeoff for being able to continue traveling full-time.
 So without further ado…

-Here are our final travel costs from 2014.
+Here are our final travel costs from RVing across 48 states in2014:

 - Gas: $6,593.57